Luann de Lesseps Wants Jill Zarin To Return To The ‘RHONY’ Cast, But Ramona Singer Hints She Doesn’t

 “I like it just the way we are,” Singer replied.

-Currently, the Real Housewives of New York City cast consists of de Lesseps, Singer, Sonja Morgan, Tinsley Mortimer, Dorinda Medley, and new cast member Leah McSweeney, whose role on the upcoming season was confirmed over the weekend.
+Currently, the cast of The Real Housewives of New York City consists of de Lesseps, Singer, Sonja Morgan, Tinsley Mortimer, Dorinda Medley, and new cast member Leah McSweeney, whose role on the upcoming season was confirmed over the weekend.

-Prior to Sweeney’s addition, longtime cast member Bethenny Frankel, who appeared on eight of the series’ 11 seasons, announced she would not be participating with the show’s 12th season.
-So, when Zarin began spending time with the cast amid production on Season 12, as The Inquisitr revealed, many believed she was being considered for a full-time position.
+Prior to Sweeney’s addition, longtime cast member Bethenny Frankel, who appeared on eight of the series’ 11 seasons, announced she would not be participating in the show’s 12th season.
+When Zarin began spending time with the cast amid production on Season 12, as The Inquisitr revealed, many believed she was being considered for a full-time position, replacing Frankel.

-Around the time that Zarin was dissed by Singer, she spoke to Hollywood Life about her future on The Real Housewives of New York City and revealed that when it comes to a full-time return, she believes her time has passed and claimed it was her choice to appear on the series only in guest-starring positions.
+Zarin recently spoke to Hollywood Life about her future on The Real Housewives of New York City and revealed that when it comes to a full-time return, she believes her time has passed.
+She claimed it was her choice to appear on the series only in guest-starring instances.

 “A little chill goes a long way, leave them wanting more,” she explained.
 “Leave when the party’s over, and leave them wanting more.
 I don’t want to overstay my welcome.”